mwufi/css-days/NOTES.md

 * Automatically extract fonts, colors from a webpage
 * Variables - learn SASS. or something
 * variables for content too.
 I can totally see why people want to **start** with React or Vue :)

+Todo:

+* Make it interactive!
+Add a button to show/remove CSS styles.
+Make it so that when you hover over certain elements it adds the `elem border` class and highlights it in green! (that'd be *cool*)